Back to Blog

 • customer-refund-confirmation.png

-Avoid sharing private information
+Avoid sharing private information in channels

 Before sending, check for: